NMBU-Data-Science/imskaper/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Original author of the previous version of the Biorad project: Severin Langberg
+* Project supervisor: Cecilia Marie Futsæther